yzh119/WGAN-MNIST/README.md

 # WGAN-MNIST
-To implement a WGAN on MNIST dataset.
+To train a WGAN on MNIST dataset.

+Follow the instructions in [WassersteinGAN](https://github.com/martinarjovsky/WassersteinGAN).

+## Milestone

+- [ ] Complete the WGAN part.
+- [ ] Compare with vanilla GAN.